On spectral algorithms for community detection in stochastic blockmodel graphs with vertex covariates: Introduction

-The structure of this article is summarized as follows.
+The structure of this article is as follows.
 Section~\ref{sec:2} reviews relevant models for random graphs and the basic idea of spectral methods.
-Section~\ref{sec:3} introduces our model-based spectral algorithms for clustering vertices in stochastic blockmodel graphs with vertex covariates.
+Section~\ref{sec:3} introduces our spectral algorithms for clustering vertices in stochastic blockmodel graphs with vertex covariates.
 Section~\ref{sec:4} analytically compares the algorithms' performance via Chernoff information and derives the Chernoff ratio expression for certain models of interest.
-Section~\ref{sec:5} provides simulations and real data examples on diffusion MRI connectome datasets and social network datasets to compare the algorithms' performance in terms of empirical clustering performance.
-Section~\ref{sec:6} discusses the findings and presents some open questions for further investigation.
-Appendices provide technical details for latent position geometry and analytic derivations of the Chernoff ratio along with the details of simulations.
+Section~\ref{sec:5} provides simulations and real data examples on diffusion MRI connectome and social networks to compare the algorithms' performance.
+Section~\ref{sec:6} discusses the findings and raises questions for further investigation.
+Appendices provide technical details for latent position geometry and analytic derivations of the Chernoff ratio as well as the details of simulations.
 The implementation of our algorithms can be found at https://github.com/CongM/sbm-cov.